What You Need to Know About Removal of Pelvic Adhesions

 Treatment for Pelvic Adhesions

 If pelvic adhesions are causing bothersome symptoms, they should be treated with resection surgery, which removes the scar tissue.
-This is best performed as a minimally invasive procedure by fellowship-trained laparoscopic specialists, who can ensure that additional adhesions do not form after the resection.
+This is best performed as a minimally invasive procedure by laparoscopic specialists, who can ensure that additional adhesions do not form after the resection.
+The surgeons at The Center for Innovative GYN Care are fellowship-trained in minimally invasive laparoscopic surgery.

 - Laparoscopic removal of scar tissue (lysis of adhesions) is most effective in patients with extensive adhesions and adhesions involving the bowel.